-Chicken with 40 Cloves of Garlic is a classic French country dish that’s perfect for a weeknight dinner or your most elegant dinner party.
+This classic French country chicken dish with yes, 40 cloves of garlic, is perfect for a weeknight dinner or your most elegant dinner party.
 Paired with budget-friendly chicken thighs, all that garlic mellows into buttery goodness for a dish you’ll fall in love with!
+Perfect with Green Olive Tapenade and my Vegetable Tian!

-Friends and garlic lovers, if you’ve never made Chicken with 40 Cloves of Garlic before, this is a recipe you’ll want to add to your repertoire!
+Friends and garlic lovers, if you’ve never made 40 Clove Garlic Chicken before, this is a recipe you’ll want to add to your repertoire!

 Whenever I mention this dish to anyone and when they hear the amount of garlic in it, their eyes tend to get big and a look of incredulity comes over their faces.
 I understand their reaction because I did the same thing the first time I heard the name of the dish.

-I had to give it a try myself and I’ve been smitten with this dish ever since!
+I had to try it myself, and I’ve been smitten with this dish ever since!
 Dark meat chicken, soft, mellow garlic, wine, herbs, a buttery finish and a sprinkle of crushed red pepper flakes for a touch of heat combine for an easy, yet elegant dish!

 - Start with three to four large heads of fresh garlic.
 Make sure the garlic feels firm and solid with dry skins.
 There shouldn’t be any green sprouts coming from the top.